CREW Boston

 Are you looking to expand your network, generate new business, advance your career...

-CREW Boston’s Leadership Academy is a program tailored for experienced women in Real Estate who want to accelerate their career into leadership.
+CREW Boston’s Leadership Academy is a program tailored for experienced women in commercial real estate who want to accelerate their career into leadership.
 CREW Boston has created this dedicated 7-month program to provide women in real estate the tools and confidence to catapult to the senior management level.

 Click here for a pdf outline of the program.